John McGraw

 Positions Manager, Second Base, Third Base

-John J. McGraw holds the record for most wins by a National League manager and is third in MLB history behind Connie Mack & Tony LaRussa.
+John McGraw holds the record for most wins by a National League manager and is third in MLB history behind Connie Mack & Tony LaRussa.

 Leave a comment